Former Ohio State Buckeyes running back Maurice Clarett looked destined to become an NFL superstar.

 So, what is the former football star up to now?

-Maurice Clarett’s College Career
+Maurice Clarett’s Football Career

 Maurice Clarett was the nation’s No. 5 running back in the Class of 2002 and starred at Warren G Harding High School.
 He earned the USA Today Offensive Player of the Year, which helped him land at Ohio State University under head coach Jim Tressel.